 Bombardier Aerospace competes with Brazilian-based Embraer for the title of the world's third largest aircraft manufacturer behind Boeing and Airbus.

-Bombardier is the world’s leading manufacturer of both planes and trains.
+Bombardier has been the world’s leading manufacturer of both planes and trains.
 The company is headquartered in Dorval, Quebec, Canada.

 It manufactures a series of business jets, passenger jets, and DHC Dash-8 (Q-Series) turboprop aircraft.

 Bombardier has delivered more than 2,450 commercial aircraft and over 3,400 business aircraft worldwide.

-The company's product line includes the CRJ (Canadair Regional Jet) Series and C Series of airliners.
+The company's product line includes the CRJ (Canadair Regional Jet) Series and Q400 of airliners.